johann8/bacularis/README.md

 ```
 - To create configuration for Bacula `Windows` client on server side, you need to pass two parameters to script 3, namely `client name` and `IP address`
 - The MD5 Bacula client password is automatically created by the script
-- When everything is ready, run the scripts.
+- When everything is ready, run the scripts to create bacula windows client config files.
 Here is an example:

 ```bash
 ./3_create_new_bacula_client_windows--server_side_template.sh -n win-srv01 -ip 192.168.155.8